-December 6 - 7, 2007 Advisory Committee Meeting
+December 6 - 7, 2007 Advisory Committee Meeting Minutes

 Musculoskeletal Health Subcommittee Report

 With respect to bone, does physical activity reduce the incidence of osteoporotic fractures?

 Does physical activity reduce the risk for osteoporosis by increasing or perhaps slowing the decline in bone mineral density?

 Does physical activity increase or preserve muscle mass throughout the life span?